randycoulman/freedom_account/README.md

 ### Technologies/Languages/Tools

+- Phoenix LiveView: I've been hearing/reading a lot about this and I really want to learn it.
+This is a new direction as of 2022-11, and replaces some of the technologies listed below (like GraphQL, Absinthe, React, Jest, etc.).
+I'm leaving them there for posterity.

 - GraphQL: I've been using this on client projects at work and want to continue to get more familiar with it.